 It is very important that you act as soon as possible when you realise you could have been subjected to bad advice leading to financial losses.
 If you setup your SIPP more than 6 years ago, you only have 3 years from the time you realise there is a problem in which to make a complaint.
 If you leave it too late, you may forfeit your right to make a complaint and recover your money!

-Our SIPP Claim Process
+General SIPP Claim Process

 SIPP Claims News

 - SIPP Providers & Operators